nimbis/cmsplugin-tabs/README.rst

 * django
 * django-cms

-* sekizai (only if you want to use the included template)
+If you want to use the included template, the following are also required:
+* sekizai
-* bootstrap (only if you want to use the included template)
+* bootstrap

 Installation
 ------------